Kwabena-Appiah/printf/README.md

 File Descriptions

 _printf.c: - contains the _printf function, which uses the prototype int _printf(const char *format, ...);.The format string is composed of zero or more directives.
 See man 3 printf for more detail. _printf will return the number of characters printed (excluding the null byte used to end output to strings) and will write output to stdout, the standard output stream.

-_putchar.c: - contains the function _putchar, which writes a character to stdout. main.h: - contains all function prototypes used for _printf.
+_putchar.c: - contains the function _putchar, which writes a character to stdout.

+main.h: - contains all function prototypes used for _printf.

 man_3_printf: - manual page for the custom _printf function.

-fn_char.c: - contains the functions print_char, print_string, print_porc, and print_rev which handle the conversion specifiers c, s, %, and r, respectively, as well as print_bin, which prints binary numbers. getspecifier.c: - wich contains the structure array to find the function that the program needs to execute for each format.
+fn_char.c: - contains the functions print_char, print_string, print_porc, and print_rev which handle the conversion specifiers c, s, %, and r, respectively, as well as print_bin, which prints binary numbers.

+getspecifier.c: - which contains the structure array to find the function that the program needs to execute for each format.